romainpiel/live-emoji/README.md

 ## Can't see your favourite emoji?

-- Find the svg [there](https://github.com/googlei18n/noto-emoji) and play with it
+- Find the svg [there](https://github.com/googlei18n/noto-emoji) and play with it.
+Then submit a PR, I'll be happy to review it!
-- Or just post an issue with your idea!
+- Or just post an issue with your idea.
+The more the merrier!

 ## License
 ```